-This feeds in to the crucial importance of teamwork.
 The crux of the Kanban system is that it gives anyone looking at the schedule an immediate idea of where a bottleneck is forming.
-This is where it pays to have colleagues that work in multiple disciplines; if one stage of the process is slowing up production, reassign some of your team to help out.
+As a result, it pays to have colleagues that are comfortable in multiple roles; if one stage of the process is slowing up production, reassign some of your team to help out.

 Using Kanban as an Individual

-Trello is a good way of getting a basic Kanban process up and running, but you might want to branch out once you’ve found your footing.
-Leankit is one such solution that offers a 30-day free trial, and specializes in supporting Kanban methodology as well as other strategies like the ever popular Scrum technique.
+Trello is a good way of getting a basic Kanban process up and running, but you might want to branch out into a more focused tool once you’ve gotten into a rhythm.

-Kanban-specific options are also out there.
-Kanbanery offers a smart UI with very little to distract from your work, with free plans available to teams with less than two members, charitable organizations or open-source projects.
-Meanwhile, KanbanFlow offers comprehensive mobile tools and powerful Pomodoro integration to enhance a very strong core product.
+Kanbanery offers a smart UI with little to distract from your work.
+There’s a free plan to try it out, while the paid plans are more affordable than LeanKit.
+Meanwhile, KanbanFlow offers comprehensive mobile tools and powerful Pomodoro integration to enhance a strong core product.